 You need to leave Sydney Rd for this one, but it’s worth it.
 Swing a left down Victoria St and you’ll find Squishface about 100m down—a tiny little shop, with zines and comics stacked in the window.
 It’s basically a co-working space for artists.
 Award-winning artist Ben Hutchinson runs the place, pumping out amazing cartoons on a giant central table.
 You can come in and browse, pick up a local comic or two, get some tips on your drawings, or sit down and have a scribble.
 Pro tip?
 Pick up a copy of Ben’s latest masterpiece: The Invisible War.
 A-MAZE-ING.

-“A lot of people ask me what we do here,” says Jode, the owner of Santa Carla, “And I’m always like err....”
-Maybe that’s because Santa Carla does a bit of everything.
+“A lot of people ask me what we do here,” says Jode, the owner of Santa Carla, “We stock a diverse range of work from independent emerging artists, representing many forms—original pieces, jewellery, books, comics, prints, plushies, music, giftwares, homewares, stationery and accessories."
 Part jewellery store, part comic books, part local artwork, part kids toys.
-Basically anything that tickles Jode’s fancy.
+Santa Carla basically stocks anything that tickles Jode’s fancy.
 Each month she handpicks some of her favourite Melbourne artists, designers, makers and creators, then showcases their stuff in Sparta Place.
 Trust us—you can’t walk past without popping your head inside.

 Santa Carla | Photography by Griffin Simm